DDSoftDennie/speaker/ToWrite.md

 # To write

-## Human Tech: Beyond Bureaucracy

 ## 50 Shades of Gray as an Accessibility Methodology

 ## The Abled Body and Brain Privilege

-## Autism & GenAI Use case: Start to Unit Test

-## Explore new horizons to admit that IT (Information Technology) is not only BT (Bureaucracy Technology)

-## Don't institutionalize my future self!

-    - Accessibility
-    - Mental Health
-    - Autism
-    - Vision
-    - PTSD

-## The Importance of Providing Safety

 ## Conspiracies, DeepFakes, and ANTI-movements: Three Perspectives